A Field Guide to the

 (cellar spider vs. harvestman / "daddy long-legs")

 Both called "daddy long-legs."
 Long thin legs, small body.
 Body segments.
-Opiliones have one fused oval body segment (no waist); Pholcidae have the classic two-segment spider body (cephalothorax + abdomen separated by a narrow pedicel).
+Opiliones have one fused oval body segment (no waist); Pholcidae have the classic two-segment spider body (front body + abdomen separated by a narrow pedicel).
 Pholcidae build webs; Opiliones never do.

 Lycosidae vs. Pisauridae